 Known factors affect an individual’s pain threshold at any given time.
-These include certain genetic factors – being a redhead is probably our most famous example.
+These include certain genetic factors – being a redhead is probably our most famous and perhaps left-field example.
 According to a 2005 study, redheads require more anaesthetic and are more sensitive to pain than non-redheads.

 There is also evidence that pain sensitivity changes during the menstrual cycle, with the highest pain tolerance found during high-oestrogen parts of the cycle.
 Just before and during menstrual bleeding pain is felt most acutely, thought to be due to low oestrogen levels.

 Natural opioid production and oestrogen levels appear to be linked, so higher oestrogen levels result in more natural opioids produced, which in turn means we can tolerate more pain.

 For women, planning can make a big difference in mitigating future pain, so plot liposuction at higher oestrogen times (between periods).
 Women on the pill appear to have higher pain tolerance across the menstrual cycle than women who were not taking the pill, and menopausal women may have increased pain sensitivity due to the loss of oestrogen.